anywherer/thing/content/content algorithms.md

 aliases:
 tags:
 created: 2024-12-08T20:07:59
-modified: 2024-12-14T14:43:59
+modified: 2024-12-28T20:24:34
 permalink:
 ---

-Abstract: The content we see is controlled.
+The content we see is controlled.
 The distribution of information in this era is really painful, as companies stop at nothing to seek money and engagement.
 In a perfect world, content should be distributed in a manner that is beneficial to as many people as possible...
 But that is a topic for another day.

 Google and Facebook, among with many others, are known for controlling all the content that you see.
 This made them much criticized.